wp-plugins/sz-google/readme.txt

 * `Widget google+ plus one`
 * `Widget google+ share`

-**Google+ Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google+ in a post or on a page in wordpress.
-Each has shortcode of customization parameters that can be specified in the code itself.
+**Google+ Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google+ in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-gplus-author] . .: g+ author`
 * `[sz-gplus-comments] .: g+ comments system`